serena-aneli/RECOMBULATOR-X/docs/README.md

 ## :boom: Additional features

-- data consistency checks
+- Data consistency checks
-- informative family extraction and preprocessing
+- Automatic family preprocessing and informative family extraction
-- multiple implementations included
+- Multiple likelihood implementations included
-- numba
+- Accelerated likelihood computation with the JIT Python compiler Numba
-- Mutation rates can estimated for each marker separately or as a unique parameter
+- Mutation rates can be estimated for each marker separately or as a unique parameter
-- Simulation of pedigrees typed with STRs
+- Simulation of pedigrees typed with STR

 ## :rocket: Benchmark